Volksdeutscher Selbstschutz: History

-Immediately after the invasion of Poland on 1 September 1939, Volksdeutscher Selbstschutz engaged in attacks against the Polish population and the army, and performed sabotage operations helping the German advance across the Polish state.
+Immediately after the invasion of Poland on 1 September 1939, Volksdeutscher Selbstschutz, literally "National German self-protection," engaged in attacks against the Polish population and the army, and performed sabotage operations helping the German advance across the Polish state.
 In mid-September, the chaotic and largely spontaneous activities of this organization were coordinated by SS officers.
-Himmler's protégé Gustav Berger was placed in charge of the organization.
-District commanders from the army in occupied zones were put in charge at West Prussia, Upper Silesia and Warthegau.
+Himmler's protégé Gottlob Berger was placed in charge of the organization.
+While district commanders from the regular army, the Heer, served as occupation authorities in the German-occupied parts of West Prussia, Upper Silesia and what became the Warthegau, the Selbstschutz was organized and directed by the SS and police.

 While the SS leadership was limited to overseeing the operations, local units remained under the control of ethnic Germans who had proven their commitment at the beginning of the war.
 Selbstschutz organized concentration camps for the Poles.
 They were founded in places where the Wehrmacht and German police units established camps.
 There were 19 such camps in the following places: Bydgoszcz (Bromberg), Brodnica (Strasburg), Chełmno (Kulm), Dorposz Szlachecki, Kamień Krajeński, Karolewo, Lipno (Lippe), Łobżenica, Nakło (Nakel), Nowy Wiec (near Skarszewy), Nowe (over Vistula), Piastoszyn, Płutowo, Sępólno Krajeńskie, Solec Kujawski (Schulitz), Tuchola (Tuchel), Wąbrzeźno (Briesen), Wolental (near Skórcz), Wyrzysk (Wirsitz).
 The majority of the Poles imprisoned in those camps (consisting of men, women and youth) were brutally murdered.